 Tubby Hayes himself was looking forward to the opportunity, "I was feeling a bit depressed about the future recently.
 But now everything's changed.
 I'm longing to get cracking.
 I've started writing things already."

-Breaking the general jazz vibe would be unwelcome comedians, several from across the Atlantic who were unknown in Britain.
+Breaking the general jazz vibe during the show would be comedians like Britain's Frank Berry, as well as several from across the Atlantic who were unknown in Britain.

 ATV were also proposing a new jazz show to begin broadcasting in April just before Tempo '60's debut, but it never materialised.
 Instead, All That Jazz would debut in 1962.

 The Daily Mirror pointed out that Tempo '60 launched on Friday the 13th and was due to run for 13 weeks.
-It actually lasted seven weeks.
+It was actually scheduled to run for 12 weeks, but only lasted 7.